 Food and Accommodation at Maratika Halesi

 Several options are available for food and accommodation at Halesi, Maratika.
-For your luxury stay, you can choose Zambala Resort or Holesung Resort.
+For your luxury stay, you can choose Zambala Resort, Holesung Resort, or the hotels in Halesi, depending on your budget.
 If you want budget hotels, there are abundant of them.

 Food is easily available nearby.
 But, you may feel a bit local if you eat outside of the resort.
 However, a new experience will be set with typical Nepali food (Dal Bhat-rice, lentil, curry, pickle).